Bradford on Avon Museum Publications

 Abbey Mills booklet

-The booklet Abbey Mill gives a history, illustrated with many photographs, both historic and full-colour new ones, of the the factories that made up Abbey and Church Street Mills through their three careers as woollen mills, rubber factories and residential flats.
+.The booklet Abbey Mill gives a history, illustrated with many photographs, both historic and full-colour new ones, of the the factories that made up Abbey and Church Street Mills through their three careers as woollen mills, rubber factories and residential flats.
 The author, David Gazard, is a resident of the complex.
+Now in its second edition, with a newly-discovered plan of the buildings.

-The next booklet is about Bradford’s Saxon Church.
-It has been written by David Hinton, who is Professor of Archaeology at Southampton University and is the author of several books on the medieval period.
+Saxon Church museum bookletThe booklet about Bradford’s Saxon Church has been specially written by David Hinton, Professor of Archaeology at Southampton University and is the author of several books on the medieval period.
 He carried out an excavation at the church which established that there had been a room beneath the site of the southern porticus.
 He describes the building in detail and discusses its age and purpose.
+The booklet is beautifully illustrated, including some drawings that were made by the architect James Irvine in the 1860s, before the building was ‘restored’.
+2nd edition £3.50

 The Hall museum booklet